AramKoorn/TenBagger/README.md

 - Algorand

 ## Tasks
+- [ ] Create on click button to refresh portfolio on demand
+- [ ] Show % change compared to close yesterday
-- [ ] Use Panel/column view for company overview
+- [x] Use Panel/column view for company overview
   - [ ] red/green if above or below fair value
 - [ ] track portfolio over time using postgres as backend
 - [ ] GAK